PietJankbal/Chocolatey-for-wine/README.md

 ConEmu console suffers from a few wine-bugs:
   - Ctrl^C to quit a program that doesn't return to the console doesn`t work.
 Use Shift^Ctrl^C instead.
-  - Selecting text in the ConEmu window (for copy/paste) doesn`t highlight the selection.
+  - Selecting text in the ConEmu window (for copy/paste) doesn't highlight the selection.
 Included is a very sad hack       against recent wine versions that works around this, so highlighting should just work now.

 About system programs: